 - Preheat oven to 325°

-- Spray 2 — 9" round cake pans and line the bottom with parchment paper (trace bottom of pan and cut out).
+- Spray 2 — 9" round cake pans and line the bottom with parchment paper (trace the bottom of the pan and cut out).

 - In your standing or hand mixer, combine sugar, oil, eggs, buttermilk, and vanilla until combined